Technion-WeBWorK/xblock-webwork/install-docs/setup-devstack-named-release-with-webwork-xblock.md

-Thus, please add the `export OPENEDX_RELEASE=lilac.master` line (included in the steps below) into your `.bashrc` file (or whatever file/command is needed if you are using a different shell) either now or after completing the installation.
-That will make the correct setting of this environment variable automatically each time you open a new terminal, etc.
+Thus, please add the `export OPENEDX_RELEASE=lilac.master` line (included in the steps below) into your `.bashrc` file (or whatever file/command is needed if you are using a different shell) **after** completing the installation.
+That will make the correct setting of this environment variable automatically each time you open a new terminal, etc. (If the value is set before the install process, one step below failed, so the value is unset before that step.)

 **Note:** If you are working with multiple devstacks, you will need to set the `OPENEDX_RELEASE` variable suitably when changing between devstacks.